mkbabb/parse-that/docs/tranches/B/FINAL.md

 `PROGRESS.md`; none admits formation or carries execution/release credit.
 The accepted-M2 control is `c480578`
 (`perf(runtime-prototype): bind corrected S assay to accepted M2 control`).
-The latest prototype evidence, cold/hot dispatch, is banked at `d323f56`.
+The latest prototype evidence, same-FIRST recovery, is banked at `f4b9abb`.
+It proves that retired D changes immutable recovery provenance when diagnostics are toggled despite equal successful values/spans, so accepted-M2 closure order remains the control law and D remains killed.
+Cold/hot dispatch is banked at `d323f56`.
 The compiled table is 12.7–16.8× slower to construct, 11.9–14.4× slower through its first parse, below 10× on stabilized success under 753 names and only 1.4996× on Unicode cold edges.
 It is terminally retired.
 Mixed-overlap U